cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 - Spherical Earth, no spin
 - Constant gravitational field
 - Constant atmospheric composition, dry air
-- Empirical lapse rates
+- Standard lapse rates

-Let's keep improving our model by removing _some_ of them one by one.
-The most impactful one is likely dry air: on Earth, air is never completely dry, and some water vapor is mixed with the other gases.
+Let's keep improving our model by removing _most_ of them, one by one.
+The most impactful one is arguably dry air: on Earth, air is never completely dry, and some water vapor is mixed with the other gases.
 The addition of water vapor affects the composition, namely the average molar mass $m$.

 :::{note}
+:dropdown:
+:open:
 ### Sea-level pressure reduction

 Atmospheric pressure is always reported at the MSL.
 When a weather station at a certain altitude measures the local pressure, that value is then reduced to the sea level.
 In other words, the station must estimate the pressure that would be measured if someone digged down to the sea level.
 This is called **sea-level pressure reduction**, and since no air exists below ground, it is purely hypothetical, so that many assumptions need to be made.
 For example, how temperature and humidity would vary going down cannot be properly defined.